 - No electronic devices permitted unless specifically stated by the teacher.

-- Homework will be collected or viewed on its due date.
+- Homework will be collected on Google Classroom on its due date.

 - No homework on due date will incur a “0” grade.